dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 ```
 where SERVICE is an Actor argument that takes a single Customer argument - here, the anonymous β-Actor.

 When you have an Actor that actually needs more arguments, as we have in this example, you can construct a single-argument Actor from it using the Actor analog to RCURRY, which is RACURRY.
-That packs up all the arguments as righ-args, and leaves an Actor that expects only a single lef-arg.
+That packs up all the arguments as right-args, and leaves an Actor that expects only a single lef-arg.